NadavNV/RoguePython/Player Guide.md

 shuffled into the draw pile.
 * **Ethereal** - Must be played this turn to go to the discard pile, otherwise it goes to the burn pile when the turn ends.

+### Player Classes

+#### Rogue
+The Rogue uses **stamina** which replenishes each turn.
+It relies heavily on bleed and poison to deal damage and uses gadgets and special bombs to survive and overwhelm the enemy.

+#### Warrior
+The Warrior builds **rage** with cards or from taking damage, spending it to deal massive blows to the enemy.
+#### Mage
+The Mage uses **mana** which replenishes slowly over time to cast powerful spells to defend themselves and strike at the enemy.